 which events add or subtract value to which player variables in the

-2. Add a scoring: section to your base.yaml mode config file¶
+2. Add a variable_player: section to your base.yaml mode config file¶

 The first step is simply to add a

 base.yaml config file.
 So in this case, that will be

 <your_machine>/modes/base/config/base.yaml.
 Add a new top level